neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/15-aura.png)

 We're presented with various options for that database.
-For instance name, you can leave the default.
+For instance name, you enter "form13".
 For number of nodes, enter "500,000" and for number of relationships, enter "1,000,000".

 ![](images/16-aurads.png)